SoftMatterLab24/lammps/doc/src/fix_bond_dynamic.rst

          fraction = create a bond with this proabilitiy if otherwise eligible *mol* values = 0 or 1 or 2
-         0 = any atom can bond if otherwise eligible (default) 1 = only atoms on different molecule can bond 2 = only atoms on same molecule can bond *critical* values rcrit
+         0 = any atom can bond if otherwise eligible (default) 1 = only atoms on different molecules can bond 2 = only atoms on same molecules can bond *critical* values rcrit
          rcrit = length at which bonds permanently break (distance units) *rouse* values b0